 Update

-DeWalt has released an updated version of the FlexVolt 60V DCS388, the DCS389.
-It has more power, which it didn’t need, but still no hook, which would be nice.
-Anyway, if you get one of these saws, I hope it works as hard for you as mine has for me.
-See ya.
+DeWalt released the FlexVolt 60V DCS389, an updated DCS388 with more power (didn’t need it) but still no rafter hook (bummer).
+If you grab one of these saws, I hope it works as hard for you as mine has for me.
+See ya!

 ToolRev earns commissions on purchases made through our links.